2003 Atlantic hurricane season: Tropical Storm Mindy

 A tropical wave exited the coast of Africa on October 1 and moved westward.
 On October 8, thunderstorms spread across the Lesser Antilles, and the wave slowly organized.
 Rainfall reached 2.98 in in Christiansted in Saint Croix, and 7.13 in near Ponce, Puerto Rico.
+The heavy rains led to flooding, downed trees, and landslides that wrecked two bridges and affected four roads.
+One car was inundated, and a few houses were flooded.
 Strong winds left around 29,000 people without power in northeastern Puerto Rico.
-The rainfall wrecked bridges in Las Piedras and Guayama, and led to flooded streams, downed trees, and rockslides that closed four roads.
-One car was swept away, and a few houses were flooded.
-The damage total was at least $46,000 (2003 USD).
+Damage totaled $50,000.

-It turned northwestward through a weakness in the subtropical ridge, and despite strong wind shear developed into Tropical Storm Mindy late on October 10 over eastern Dominican Republic, with peak winds of 45 mph.
+The disturbance turned northwestward through a weakness in the subtropical ridge, and despite strong wind shear, became Tropical Storm Mindy late on October 10 over eastern Dominican Republic, with winds of 45 mph (75 km/h) and a minimum pressure of 1002 mbar.
 It produced 2.63 in of rain in Santiago Rodríguez, which caused flooding and damaged 320 houses.
-Although forecast to intensify to 65 mph winds, the storm weakened due to the wind shear.
+Although forecast to intensify to 65 mph winds, Mindy weakened due to the wind shear.
 The center passed near the Turks and Caicos Islands on October 11, and winds reached only 31 mph at Grand Turk Island.
 On October 12, Mindy weakened to a tropical depression, and later turned eastward due to an approaching short-wave trough.
 Devoid of deep convection, the circulation dissipated on October 14 about 445 mi south-southwest of Bermuda.
 Mindy produced 2 to 3 ft swells along the U.S. Atlantic coast from Florida through North Carolina.